Henri377/Exploring-Hacker-News-Posts/README.md

 1. Do Ask HN or Show HN posts receive more comments on average?
 2. Do posts created at a certain time receive more comments on average?

-Let's get started by importing the necessary libraries and reading the dataset into a list of lists.